Confident learning starts calm

 Spanish

 I teach Spanish as a language students can be excited to use, not just study.
 From day one we speak with phrases from their world.
-We read short stories, listen to music, and writes for real purposes.
+We read short stories, listen to music, and write for real purposes.
 Grammar stays in context so it clicks.
 I coach pronunciation, group vocabulary by theme, and map the core patterns for verbs and sentence order.

 Approaches